Susan Hamilton, Duchess of Hamilton

 Her daughter, also named Susan, caused the duke and duchess some concern by eloping with Horatio Walpole, by whom she had an illegitimate child, born in 1849.
-She lived abroad with Walpole for a time but returned to Britain for a time in 1853.
+She lived abroad with Walpole for a time but returned to Britain in 1853.

 The dowager duchess was a patron of the arts whose acquaintances included Alfred, Lord Tennyson.
 She inherited many of her father's works of art.